TaakoGarryl/ece281-ice5/README.md

             s_floor1 when (not i_up_down and o_floor(1) and not o_floor(0)) else
             s_floor1 ;

-If possible, can I meet with you on Monday to figure this out.
+I can see you are busy on Monday, so I will try to find someone in the department available to help me figure this out.

 VHDL for ECE 281 [ICE 5](https://usafa-ece.github.io/ece281-book/ICE/ICE5.html)

 Targeted toward Digilent Basys3.
 Make sure to install the [board files](https://github.com/Xilinx/XilinxBoardStore/tree/2018.2/boards/Digilent/basys3).